acviana/advent-of-code-2022/README.md

 # Advent of Code 2022

-Solutions to the [2022 Advent of Code](https://adventofcode.com/2022) challenge.
+Solutions to the [2022 Advent of Code](https://adventofcode.com/2022) challenge in Python 3.10.
 Emphasis is on experimenting with Python and system tooling instead of solving as many problems as possible.
 Previous year's solutions: